On this page:

 Building heights and zone selection

-One of the key features of the reformed residential zones is the different maximum building height for each zone.
-This is a key factor to consider when selecting a residential zone to give effect to housing and neighbourhood character objectives.
+One of the key features of the residential zones is the different maximum building height for each zone.
+This is a key factor to consider when selecting a residential zone to give effect to housing objectives.

-As a general principle, applying a residential zone should align with either existing building heights if they are sought to be maintained, or align with future building heights identified in strategic work.
+As a general principle, applying a residential zone should align with either existing building heights if minimal or incremental housing change is planned for, or align with future building heights where substantial housing change is identified in strategic work.

 When a varied maximum building height is sought to be specified in a schedule to a residential zone it should not exceed the maximum building height of a zone with the next highest maximum building height, unless the existing built form of the area warrants a unique approach.